grdw/grdw/_posts/2022-09-12-project-euler-61-cyclical-figurate-numbers.md

 ### To start

 The scope of this problem is rather small.
 There are only 8999 (1000 till 9999) numbers that are four digits in length.
-However, there are some special cases which can already be discarded f.e. the number 1000.
-There's no four digit number out there that starts with two 00's.
+However, there are some special cases which can already be discarded, f.e. the number 1000.
+There's no four-digit number out there that starts with two 00s.
 When we filter off all the numbers that are divisible by 100, we are left with 8910 numbers.

-To resolve the issue at hand though, we have to start with the smallest four digit triangle number, and find a square number which first two digits match with the last two digits of the smallest triangle number.
-If there's no such number, go onward to the next triangle number.
-If at any point we can't find the next pentagonal, hexagonal, etc. number, we have to start with a new triangle number.
-There's only one matching range of four digit numbers, which is the reason why.

-The puzzle gives the functions to calculate the next range of triangle, square etc. numbers.
-First let's generate all the lists of four digit numbers that fall into each category.
-After writing some rust, my very basic Rust looks like such:
+The puzzle gives the functions to calculate the ranges of triangle- , square- etc. numbers.
+First, let's generate all the lists of four-digit numbers that fall into each category.
+After writing some Rust, my very basic code looks like such:

 ```rust
 const MIN: u32 = 1000;